Specialization of Difference Equations and High Frobenius Powers: Ordered Transformal Modules

 \begin{defn} Let $\Gamma$ be a model of $\widetilde{\omega\text{OGA}}$ and let $\Psi:\Gamma\to\Gamma$ be a function.
 We say that $\Psi$ is \textit{transformally affine} if it takes the form $x\mapsto\nu x+x_{0}$ for some $\nu\in\mathbf{Q}\left(\sigma\right)$ and $x_{0}\in\Gamma$. \end{defn}

 It is easy to see that $\nu$ and $x_{0}$ are then uniquely determined; we refer to $\nu$ as the \textit{slope} of $\Psi$.

 More generally, we say that $\Psi$ is \textit{piecewise transformally affine} if we can write $\Gamma$ as the union of finitely many closed intervals or rays $\left(I_{n}\right)_{n=1}^{N}$ , overlapping only at their endpoints, such that $\Psi_{|I_{n}}$ is the restriction of a globally defined transformally affine function to $I_{n}$.
 If the function $\Psi$ is continuous with respect to the order topology and $N$ is chosen minimal so as to witness this fact, then this sequence of intervals is uniquely determined once ordered according to their left endpoint; the points of overlap of a pair of these intervals are then called the \textit{singular} points of $\Psi$.
+If $\lambda$ is a nonsingular point of $\Psi$ then we write $\Psi'\lambda$ for the slope of $\Psi$ at $\lambda$.

 {}